 - Individual Support Services (ISS) — ISS is skill development for activities of daily living, including self-care tasks and the enabling of an individual to live independently in the community.

 Family Support Services (FSS)

-Family Support Services are available for youth who are determined eligible for developmental disability services and meet the criteria for FSS.
+Family Support Services (PDF) are available for youth who are determined eligible for developmental disability services and meet the criteria for FSS.
 The services described below may be provided based on availability and appropriateness to the needs of your child and family.
 An FSS application, which is separate from the I/DD eligibility application, must be completed to access these supports.

 - Respite means "break" or "relief."
 Respite services are intended to provide temporary relief for the primary caregiver from the demands of caring for an individual with disabilities during the times when the caregiver would normally be available to provide care.
 The service relieves family members from care on a temporary basis for short periods of time.